-- (3) It is a defence to any charge under this section if the failure of a student to attend school on any day on which the school is open if- - (a) the absence is caused by illness or other unavoidable cause making his attendance at school not reasonably practicable; - (b) the day is recognized as a religious holiday by the religious denomination to which the student belongs; - (c) the student is suspended from school and the suspension is still in effect; or - (d) the student has been expelled and has not been given permission to enrol in another school. - 12.
+- (3) It is a defence to any charge under this section of the failure of a student to attend school on any day on which the school is open if- - (a) the absence is caused by illness or other unavoidable cause making his attendance at school not reasonably practicable: - (b) the day is recognized as a religious holiday by the religious denomination to which the student belongs; - (c) the student is suspended from school and the suspension is still in effect; or - (d) the student has been expelled and has not been given permission to enrol in another school. - (4) The Chief Officer shall take all reasonable steps to ensure that the permission referred to in subsection (3)(d) is granted expeditiously. - 12.
 (1) The Minister may, upon the application of a parent or legal guardian of a child, authorise a child to be schooled at the place where the child is normally resident or at the home of another person approved by the parent or legal guardian.